CarylThom/FitSpace/README.md

 ## Credits

 ### Acknowledgements

+* Code Institute Boutique Ado Project: Much of this project was copied and adapted from the Code Institute 'Boutique Ado' project.
+* My Mentor Tim Nelson, for his great help, guidance and patience throughout.
-* Mentor Tim Nelson at Code Institute
+* Tutors and student support at Code Institute.

-* Reviewing/revisiting lessons from the relevant sections of the course via Code Institute.
+* Reviewing/revisiting other lessons from the relevant sections of the course via Code Institute.

-* Tutors and student support at Code Institute

-* Slack
+* Code Institute Slack Channel, the tutors, staff and fellow students for help answering my many questions.
 * [Stack Overflow](http://www.stackoverflow.com)
 * [w3schools](http://www.w3schools.com)

 ### Content

-* All content was written by the developer except for sections of code that was learned from relevant lessons of the course.
+* All content on the site was either taken from the Boutique Ado project, or written by the developer.

 ### Media